 2. Bitwig From A Production Standpoint

 From a production standpoint, if you can dream it up, you can probably pull it off.
 Everything is modular to the core of the platform.
-You just need to put the right pieces together and viola!
+You just need to put the right pieces together and voila!

 I can’t tell you how many times I’ve thought, “well in theory I should just be able to put this device here, this effect here and…holy crap, I actually pulled it off!”